The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 git config user.name
 ```

-if you got something back here great.
+If you got something back here great.
 Otherwise you have to set this up with

 ```
 git config --global user.name "John Doe"